 3.4 Most and Least Preferred Alternatives

-The following discusses the preference of alternatives based on the number of built heritage features and cultural landscape units potentially displaced and/or disturbed.
+All of the alternatives are considered to have low to no impact.
+The following discusses the preference of alternatives based solely on the number of built heritage features and cultural landscape units potentially displaced and/or disturbed.

 Plazas